Music box: History

 The Symphonium company started business in 1885 as the first manufacturers of disc-playing music boxes.
 Two of the founders of the company, Gustave Brachhausen and Paul Riessner, left to set up a new firm, Polyphon, in direct competition with their original business and their third partner, Oscar Paul Lochmann.
 Following the establishment of the Original Musikwerke Paul Lochmann in 1900, the founding Symphonion business continued until 1909.

 According to the Victoria Museums in Australia, "The Symphonion is notable for the enormous diversity of types, styles, and models produced...
 No other disc-playing musical box exists in so many varieties.
 The company also pioneered the use of electric motors... the first model fitted with an electric motor being advertised in 1900.
 The company moved into the piano-orchestrion business and made both disc-operated and barrel-playing models, player-pianos, and phonographs."

 Meanwhile, Polyphon expanded to America, where Brachhausen established the Regina Company.
 Regina was a spectacular success.
-It eventually reinvented itself as a maker of vacuums and steam cleaners.
+It eventually reinvented itself as a maker of vacuum cleaners and steam cleaners.

 In the heyday of the music box, some variations were as tall as a grandfather clock and all used interchangeable large disks to play different sets of tunes.
 These were spring-wound and driven and both had a bell-like sound.
 The machines were often made in England, Italy, and the US, with additional disks made in Switzerland, Austria, and Prussia.
 Early "juke-box" pay versions of them existed in public places.
-Marsh's free Museum and curio shop in Long Beach, Washington (US) has several still-working versions of them on public display.
-The Musical Museum, Brentford, London has a number of machines.
+Marsh's free Museum and curio shop in Long Beach, Washington, has several still-working versions of them on public display.
+The Musical Museum, Brentford, London, has a number of machines.
 The Morris Museum in Morristown, New Jersey, USA has a notable collection, including interactive exhibits.
 In addition to video and audio footage of each piece, the actual instruments are demonstrated for the public daily on a rotational basis.